Logo EPFL, École polytechnique fédérale de Lausanne

 Mobile robotics

-754 – Development of a vision-based mobile robotic platform
+754 – Vision-language model-based mobile robotic manipulation

 Show details

-Category:semester project, master project (full-time), internship
+Category:master project (full-time), internship

 Keywords:Control, Experiments, Learning, Python, Robotics, Vision